-- a.
-Method of payments -- MMIS (select one): - Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS). - O Payments for some, but not all, waiver services are made through an approved MMIS.
+a.
+Method of payments -- MMIS (select one):

+Payments for all waiver services are made through an approved Medicaid Management Information System

+(MMIS).

+Pa yments for some, but not all waiver services are made thr ough an anni roved MMIS ı u ymenis joi some, out not an waiver services ui e muue mi оиди ин иррі oven mining.

-Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: \circ Payments for waiver services are not made through an approved MMIS.
-Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: 0 Payments for waiver services are made by a managed care entity or entities.
+Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the entity that processes payments; (c) and how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditure on the CMS-64: Payments for waiver services are not made through an approved MMIS.
+Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: Payments for waiver services are made by a managed care entity or entities.
 The managed care entity is paid a monthly capitated payment per eligible enrollee through an approved MMIS.
-Describe how payments are made to the managed care entity or entities: A mm am d: Tr.
-I. Financial Accountability Appendi x I: Financial Accountability I-3: Payment (2 of 7) serv The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or managed care entity or entities.
-The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program.
-The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.
-Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes payment, the function that the limited fiscal agent performs in paying waiver claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent: Providers are paid by a managed care entity or entities for services that are included in the State's contract with the entity.
-Specify how providers are paid for the services (if any) not included in the State's contract with managed care entities.
-Appendi x I: Financial Accountability FF 31 I-3: Payment (3 of 7)
+Describe how payments are made to the managed care entity or entities: ix I: Financial Accountability 1-3.
+Payment (2 of 7)